 4. The ADAES requests the selected ML training entity (e.g. AIML Enablement server) to provide ML model training for the given analytics event.
 ADAES may also provide the requirements to be used (if provided in step 1, e.g., type of training, whether it is online or offline training, time to provide trained models.

 5a.
-The ADAES sends a request to the ML model repository (e.g. A-ADRF) to receive the one or more ML model information for the given Analytics ID and/or the vertical type (e.g. IIOT server #1).
+The AIML Enablement server sends a request to the ML model repository (e.g. A-ADRF) to receive the one or more ML model information for the given Analytics ID and/or the vertical type (e.g. IIOT server #1).

 5b.
-The ADAES receives a response, which includes the ML model information and the mapping to the analytics ID / VAL consumer type, the ML model file address for the initial model, the permissions for updating the ML model (related to who is the consumer), the ML model vendor ID, charging model for using the ML model, etc.
+The AIML Enablement server receives a response, which includes the ML model information and the mapping to the analytics ID / VAL consumer type, the ML model file address for the initial model, the permissions for updating the ML model (related to who is the consumer), the ML model vendor ID, charging model for using the ML model, etc.

 6. The AIML Enablement server collects the data to train/infer the model from the data producers (e.g., based on the assumptions for data producers as in procedures in clauses 8.2.2 and 8.2.3 of TS 23.436).